dancer1325/rest-assured-wiki/GettingStarted.md

 testImplementation 'io.rest-assured:rest-assured:5.5.0'
 ```

-Notes
+* `rest-assured` dependencies | "pom.xml" or "build.gradle" / ⚠️ before the JUnit dependency declaration ⚠️
-  1. You should place rest-assured before the JUnit dependency declaration in your pom.xml / build.gradle in order to make sure that the correct version of Hamcrest is used.
+  * Reason: 🧠 make sure that correct version of Hamcrest is used 🧠
-  1. REST Assured includes JsonPath and XmlPath as transitive dependencies
+* REST Assured includes "JsonPath" and "XmlPath" as transitive dependencies

 ### JsonPath ###
 Standalone JsonPath (included if you depend on the `rest-assured` artifact).
 Makes it easy to parse JSON documents.
 Note that this JsonPath implementation uses <a href='http://groovy-lang.org/processing-xml.html#_gpath'>Groovy's GPath</a> syntax and is not to be confused with Kalle Stenflo's <a href='https://github.com/json-path/JsonPath'>JsonPath</a> implementation.